oasisprotocol/playground/oasisriddle/docs/riddle_eng.md

 4. After you're done with both tutorials, it's time to solve the riddle!
 You can find it at `0xTODO` on [Oasis Sapphire Testnet][oasis-explorer-testnet].

-   The ABI of the contract is:
+   Use the following contract ABI:

 ```solidity
 function getQuestion(string memory coupon) external view returns (string memory)